Buckinghamshire’s lush countryside and excellent travel connections are luring more and more people out of London to buy homes.

 Urban living: Buckinghamshire offers everything from charming 17th-century cottages to country piles and elegant Georgian houses to executive housing and modern family homes.

 You’ll get more for your money away from the commuter towns.
-Buckingham for example, doesn’t have a train station, so can be better value for money.
+Buckingham for example, doesn’t have a train station, so can prove more affordable.

 Outside of the Chiltern Hills are other attractive villages.
 Satellite areas to commuter towns will be pricey, so look towards the north for more affordable alternatives.